CI-Dominik/pp5-hack-collect/README.md

 `git config --global user.name "Dominik Wulf"`<br>
 `git config --global user.email "My private email address"`<br>
 <br>
+Because of this, my private account that I wanted to use for other projects in the futures was used, DominikW89.
 The only commits I made with CI-Dominik were for a GitHub board that I later replaced with my Trello board.

 ## **TABLE OF CONTENTS**